lisaipengfly/learngit/readme.txt

-hello world!
+Hello world~
-This it git!
+This it Git!